aws/amazon-ivs-react-native-player/docs/tutorial.md

 As a next step, let's set a `quality` prop which forces `720p` quality.
 In order to do this, you need to get the list of available qualities that comes from `onData` callback.
-Now, you can filter the list to find the proper quality based on its dimensions, framerate or bitrate.
+Now, you can filter the list to find the proper quality based on its dimensions, frame-rate or bit-rate.

 ```tsx
 //...